 The deceived and the self-deceived: tamagotchi and nomenklatura, to borrow somebody else’s mixed metaphor.
 The nomenklatura are people with their feet on the ladder, people with position or career and something to lose.
 These people may sense there’s something very wrong with the picture they have of the world, but they aren’t going to talk about it and won’t let you either if they can stop you.
 Everyone else is tamagotchi.
 Tamagotchi have no independent existence: they allow themselves to be fed, wound up, put to sleep, woken up, or killed off.
 I prefer to think of them as Eloi, as in H G Wells’ The Time Machine.

 This is where Bohemia comes into existence.
-You have to get away somewhere where you can embrace life, death and truth, your humanness in all fullness.
-You’ve got to go and live with the gypsies, make art and make love, suck up all that good opium and absinthe, and the smiles of those pretty, cheerful grisettes.
+You want to get away somewhere where you can embrace life, death and truth, all humanness in all fullness.
+So go to go and live with the gypsies, make art and make love, suck up all that good opium and absinthe, and the smiles of those pretty, cheerful grisettes.
 But whereas the bohemianism of Baudelaire and Byron was viscerally real, a reaction to the world, that of the twentieth century was wrapped around an agenda, and handed out for free by merry pranksters at rock festivals and ‘acid tests’.